luisguve/luisguve.github.io/content/english/projects/manylms.md

 ---
-title: "E-Learning platform: EULA"
+title: "ManyLMS: E-Learning platform"
-description: "In this post I am going to share my experience on building an e-learning platform using the headless CMS Strapi as the Backend and NextJS."
+description: "In this post I am going to share my experience on building an e-learning platform using the headless CMS Strapi as the Backend and React Router 7."
 images:
-  - "images/project/eula/frontend/homepage.webp"
+  - "/images/project/manylms/frontend/course_overview.png"
-date: 2023-01-30T18:14:25+06:00
+date: 2025-11-29
-tags: ["Strapi", "React", "NextJS", "Typescript", "Mux"]
+tags: ["Strapi", "React", "React Router 7", "Typescript", "Mux"]
 categories: ["Projects"]
 draft: false
-slug: "e-learning-platform-eula"
+slug: "e-learning-platform-maestro-lms"
 ---

-EULA is an e-learning platform built with [Strapi](https://strapi.io/), NextJS, Typescript and other technologies.
+ManyLMS is an e-learning platform built on top of [Strapi](https://strapi.io/), React Router 7, Typescript and other technologies.

 ### Outline